nimblehq/our-team/join-us/our-recruitment-process.md

 UX/UI test for designers etc. We have challenges for each position we advertise 🤓

 Applicants are given one week to complete the assignment from the comfort of their home.
-Commitment-wise, each applicant should allocate between 4-8 hours but it varies greatly based on their own technical aptitude and workflows.
+Commitment-wise, each applicant should allocate between 4-8 hours but it varies greatly based on their own aptitude and workflows.

 #### Developers